Our-Kids Internet Resources Page

 Check out these pages if they apply to your situation:

 The Arc (formerly Association for Retarded Citizens of the United States) offers a number of Question & Answer pages.
-The National Information Center for Children and Youth with Disabilities (NICHCY), and Education Resources Information Center (ERIC) are exceptionally helpful organizations and can help with information, laws and programs at the federal and state levels.
-MUMS (Mothers United for Moral Support) is a tremendous resource matching parents to location/condition with other parents.
+The Center for Parent Information and Resources, http://www.parentcenterhub.org, is taking over for NICHCY are exceptionally helpful organizations and can help with information, laws and programs at the federal and state levels.
 The Easter Seals provides services to help children and adults with disabilities and/or special needs as well as support to their families.
+Complex Child E-Magazine, http://complexchild.com, is a tremendous resource with many technical articles related to technical issues with our kids.

 Canine Companions for Independence (CCI) is dedicated to enhancing the quality of life for individuals with disabilities through the development of a human/canine partnership.